Hanukkah

 2024 Date25 December 2024

-Hanukkah (Start) in
+Hanukkah (Begins) in

 Top X Posts (formerly Tweets) for Hanukkah -

-Hanukkah facts
+Hanukkah (Begins) facts

 • It is customary to eat fried foods on Chanukkah because of the significance of oil to the holiday.
 Among Ashkenazic Jews, this usually includes latkes (potato pancakes fried in oil) and doughnuts.